slaclab/Simple-Kria-Kv260-Example/README.md

 1) Generate the .bit and .xsa files (refer to `How to generate the SOC .BIT and .XSA files` instructions).

-2) Setup Xilinx PATH and licensing (if on SLAC AFS network) else requires Vivado install and licensing on your local machine
+2) Setup Xilinx PATH and licensing (if on SLAC SDF network) else requires Vivado install and licensing on your local machine

 ```bash
 $ source Simple-Kria-Kv260-Example/firmware/setup_env_slac.sh